BIOT 101 Introduction to Good Manufacturing Practices (GMP) (Cr3) (3:0)

 BIOT 202 Biotechnology Seminar (Cr1) (1:0)

-A survey (in seminar format) of current advances in biotechnology, bioinformatics, and the societal implications of biotechnological developments.
+This course is designed to do a survey (in seminar format) of current advances in biotechnology, bioinformatics, and the societal implications of biotechnological developments.
 Students will develop the presentation and discussion skills necessary for a biotechnology career by giving oral presentations on these topics and participating in instructor-facilitated group discussions.
-The importance of using current journals, scientific meetings, and the Internet to stay current in biotechnological topics will be emphasized.
-Prereq. - BIOT 190, BIOS 240 and CMTH 102.
+The importance of using current journals, scientific meetings, and the internet to stay current in biotechnological topics will be emphasized.
+Prereq. - BIOS240 and CMTH102.

 BIOT 220 General Biotechnology (Cr4) (3:3)

-A survey of principles of biotechnological applications of molecular and cell biology.
-Topics include transcription, translation, cell cycle regulation, protein expression, prokaryotic and eukaryotic gene expression, and antibodies.
-The laboratory will give the students exposure to recombinant DNA technology such as cloning techniques, restriction digests, plasmid design and purification, electrophoresis, protein expression and purification, and immunoassays.
-Prereq. - BIOT 190 and BIOS 240.
+This course is designed to provide a survey of biotechnological applications of molecular and cell biology.
+Topics include transcription, translation, cell cycle regulation, protein expression, prokaryotic and eukaryotic expression systems, DNA sequencing and amplification.
+The laboratory will give the students exposure to recombinant DNA technology such as cloning techniques, restriction digests, DNA isolation and purification, electrophoresis, DNA amplification and analysis protein expression and purification, and immunoassays.
+This course will concentrate on the molecular principles of biotechnology related to broad range of applications.
+Its objective is to build skills necessary for successful employment in biopharmaceutical industry or transfer into four year academic institution.
+Prereq. - BIOT175 and BIOS240.